mhjort/trombi/README.md

 to make sure the performance testing client machine can generate as much as possible load.

-Currently clj-gatling has no timeout for custom functions.
+By default clj-gatling uses timeout for 5000 ms for all functions.
-Be careful to check that your function will timeout on error.
+You can override that behaviour by setting option :timeout-in-ms

 ```clojure